Most people would assume that their entire house gets colder at night when there’s no direct sunlight. However, that’s not always the case.

 It’s entirely possible that you’ll find one or more rooms hotter at night, even though the outside temperature is much lower.
 So, is your room in the house hotter than the outside?

 When your room is hotter than the outside, it’s possible that the room has poor ventilation.
-Proper ventilation ensures that hot air can escape as cool and fresh air circulates into the room.
+Proper ventilation allows hot air to exit while cool and fresh air enters the room.
 South-facing rooms also heat up from more sunlight, while upstairs rooms will experience the Stack Effect as heat rises through the building.
 Lastly, some house-building materials also retain and give off more heat even at night.